everscale-org/docs/src/Standard/TIP-3/core-description.md

 ### Token root

-Token root contract stores the general information about the token, e.g. name, symbol, decimals and so on.
-Any contract can ask root token to deploy an instance of token wallet contract.
+Token root contract stores the general information about the token, e.g. name, symbol, decimals, token wallet code and so on.

 ### Token wallet